xabbu42/Master/arbeit.md

 \Begin{proof}
 Assume for a contradiction that $i ≺_R i$.
 It follows from the definition of $≺_R$, that there is a rule $R_{i,j}$ with $⊞_iA(⊞_iB)$ as the principal formula.
-By the subformula theorem \ref{sub}
+By the subformula property \ref{sub}
 $⊞_iA(⊞_iB)$ corresponds to a subformula in the root sequent.
-Also by the subformula theorem there is only one occurrance of $⊞_i$ in the root sequent.
+Also by the subformula property there is only one occurrance of $⊞_i$ in the root sequent.
 \End{proof}